stephenjarrett/quarm-quick-character-copy/README.md

-# Project Quarm Character Configuration Manager
+# Quarm Quick Character Copy

 A modern GUI tool for managing character configurations in Project Quarm.
 Easily copy UI layouts, spellsets, and config files between characters, create new characters, and export configurations to ZIP files.